MEET OUR AMAZING INSTRUCTORS!

 Tali Tadmor

-Tali Tadmor is an enthusiastic and dedicated dance teacher with a proven ability to enhance students' skills.
+Tali is an enthusiastic and dedicated dance teacher with a proven ability to enhance students' skills.
 She began tap dancing at age 3 and trained for over 15 years with a former Rockette, focusing on tap and jazz.
 Tali holds a master's degree in Early Childhood Education from Hofstra University and has developed dance programs for diverse age groups.
 Certified in Zumba Gold, she is passionate about leading Dance Party for Parkinson’s classes.
 Known for her work with Nathan Blake, Tali teaches Blake Experience masterclasses worldwide.

 Her teaching journey has taken her from students across the U.S. to the Baba Yaya Dance Company at the University of Cape Town.
 Tali is deeply committed to using dance to support those with Parkinson's and Frontotemporal Dementia, believing it can improve physical and emotional well-being.
 Her passion for dance and connection with others fuels her advocacy for the transformative power of movement.